tygq13/big-fight/README.md

  * I massively use encapsulation but use few inheritance and interface
  * How much should I test the mechanism in method?
 Should I test the interface only?
  * Some code good for tests are not good in purely performance.
+  ----------------------------------August 2020-----------------------------------------------------------------------
+ Spent 5 weeks on this.
+ Firt two weeks collecting the game data for skills, weapons and Toshin tower.
+ Next one week trying to implement some skills, got stuck.
+ Next one week read up on the _Refactoring : Improving the design of existing code_ and _Growing OOP software: guided by test_
+ Able to move on, and spent the last week writing about 3k lines of code.
+ The school term has started, I guess I can only continue in the next holiday (if this project still has value).